(Title image: Ultrasound-encoded wavefront used for optical resolution imaging with diffuse light. See publications)

-We are a group of neuroscientists, physicists, biologists and engineers who develop and apply new optical techniques with the goal to study brain-wide neuronal circuits at unprecedented depth and scale.
-The lab is part of the NeuroCure Cluster of the German Excellence Initiative and is located on the Charité / Humboldt University campus in the centre of Berlin.
+We are a group of neuroscientists, engineers, biologists and physicists who develop and apply new optical techniques to study brain circuits at depths that have long been unreachable.
+The lab is part of the Einstein Center for Neurosciences and is located on the Charité / Humboldt University campus in the centre of Berlin.

 Benjamin Judkewitz, professor in Bioimaging and Neurophotonics.

 2010 - 2014: Sir Henry Wellcome Postdoctoral fellow at the California Institute of Technology, departments of Electrical Engineering and Bioengineering

 2006 - 2010: PhD in Neuroscience and Physiology at University College London.